SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/storage-and-computations/apache-spark/2022-09-09-spark-on-presto.markdown

 ## What is federated query engine?

 A federated query is a way to send a query statement across data stored in various external data sources, such as relational, non-relational, object, or custom data sources.
-The federated query engine runs in a completely decoupled architecture, with computing on one side, storage on the other, and the network in the middle.
+The federated query engine runs in a completely decoupled architecture, with computing on one side and storage on the other side.

 What makes Query Federation such a game-changing breakthrough is its ability to simplify the process of accessing data from a variety of sources via the use of a single query.
 This is due to the fact that in the past, combining data from a variety of sources was a time-consuming and tedious procedure.
-In order to combine several data sources into a single, standardized format, you will need to use ETL operations.
+In order to combine several data sources into a single, standardized format, we will need to use ETL operations.

+Federated query engines are great for the infrequent analytics use cases where we can’t have the data in a single place and second-level performance isn’t important.

+# Why optimized data warehouses are faster than federated query engine?

+TODO